kethan1/Youtube-Video-Downloader/README.md

 # Youtube-Video-Downloader

-This is a simple youtube video downloader made using pytube3.
+This is a simple youtube video downloader made using flask and pytube3.

 To run the app, navigate to the project directory and do the following.